 php bin/magento setup:di:compile

-If you are running Magento 2.0.5 or earlier OR have multiple Magento stores, please use this command instead:
+If you are running Magento 2.0.5 or earlier, please use this command instead:

 php bin/magento setup:di:compile-multi-tenant

 Reset Deploy Mode¶